fragcolor-xyz/shards/docs/docs/how-to/run-shards.md

 ##  Overview ##

-1. Use `./build/debug/shards ./scripts/fileName.edn` to run scripts with the debug version of Shards
+1. Use `./build/Debug/shards ./scripts/fileName.edn` to run scripts with the Debug version of Shards.
 ```
-./build/debug/shards ./scripts/fileName.edn
+./build/Debug/shards ./scripts/fileName.edn
 ```

-2. Use `./build/release/shards ./scripts/fileName.edn` to run scripts with the release version of Shards
+2. Use `./build/Release/shards ./scripts/fileName.edn` to run scripts with the Release version of Shards.
 ```
-./build/release/shards ./scripts/fileName.edn
+./build/Release/shards ./scripts/fileName.edn
 ```

 --8<-- "includes/license.md"